mikeobrien/lashish/_includes/announcements.md

-We will be closed for dinner Thursday March, 2nd for catering.
+We will be closed Tuesday March, 7th for catering.
 We apologize for any inconvenience and how hope to see you again!